On this page we look at only three critical community development principles for creating a distinctive sense of place.

 Making one more mental switch before we draw a couple of conclusions, what if I had visited on Saturday night when the country music was in full swing?
 No doubt, the town would have been full, but with a more raucous mood in the air.

 So what's important about the Gruene experience?
+The elements are broadly applicable as follows:

-You know what?
+Do you know what?
 I couldn't tell you a single negative about Gruene.
 As I try really hard to think of something that was a problem so I can comment, not a single negative detail comes to mind.

 I could surmise, based on my previous experience with such locations, that the shops contained plenty of junk in lieu of antiques, that there were some really hoaky crafts, and that many of the shops were outright tourist traps and sold primarily little plaques with sentimental and ultimately meaningless sayings.
 But I could not tell you that for sure, because the positive memories based on sound community development principles are so strong.